kuma35/thinking-forth-jp/sphinx/chapter6.rst

 Simplify the command interface by reducing the number of commands.

 It may seem paradoxical, but good factoring can often yield *fewer* names.
-In we saw how six simple names (LEFT, RIGHT, MOTOR, SOLENOID, ON, and OFF) could do the work of eight badly-factored, hyphenated names.
+In Chapter Five we saw how six simple names (LEFT, RIGHT, MOTOR, SOLENOID, ON, and OFF) could do the work of eight badly-factored, hyphenated names.

 As another example, I found two definitions circulating in one department in which Forth had recently introduced.
 Their purpose was